Emily bootle

 Mia's Manuscript Wishlist

 In non-fiction I enjoy narrative/memoir with a twist, such as TAKEAWAY by Angela Hui, fresh interpretations of previously trodden areas, such as CORKER by Hannah Crosbie and non-fiction writing focused on improving our future by learning from our past, such as NOMAD CENTURY by Gaia Vince and SYSTEMIC: HOW RACISM IS MAKING US SICK by Layal Liverpool.
+I‘m currently interested in finding an exploration into pop and fan culture and the reasons behind why topics trend on TikTok and Reddit, such as CULTISH: THE LANGUAGE OF FANATICISM by Amanda Montell.
 I also have a passion for cookery, specifically in ways that authors can combine their social media platforms and their cookbook with a long-term career.
 Recent examples I have loved are Ruby Bhogal’s baking guide ONE BAKE, TWO WAYS, with a plant based option for each recipe; Ixta Belfrage’s innovative and fresh take on fusion cooking, MEZCLA; and Seema Pankhania’s debut cookbook CRAVEABLE, encouraging both seasoned cooks and beginners to explore flavour and variety in what they eat.

 Mia's clients